 Preheat the oven to 350°.
 Place the ground meat into a large bowl.
 Add the garlic.
 Add the eggs and soaked bread crumbs.
 Season with additional salt and pepper, and the dried oregano.
 Add the cooked veggies and fresh parsley.
 Use your hands to loosely combine all the ingredients.
-Form into 2 ½ to 3-inch diameter sized balls.
-Place into a baking sheet with lip.
+Form into 2 ½ to 3-inch diameter-sized balls.
+Place into a baking sheet with a lip.
 Bake until the meatballs are just cooked through, about 20 minutes.

 Pour the marinara sauce into a baking pan.
 Place the cooked meatballs into the pan.
 Cover each with a thin slice of Munster cheese.
 Place the baking sheet back into the oven and cook until the cheese melts, about 5 to 8 minutes more.

 In place of eggplant, you can substitute with any veggie you have on hand.
 Mushrooms and zucchini work just fine if you finely dice the veggie.
-If you do not have a container of your home made marinara sauce in the fridge, use one with a low amount of added salt and sugar.
+If you do not have a container of your homemade marinara sauce in the fridge, use one with a low amount of added salt and sugar.
 I like Newman’s Own Tomato and Basil.
-Ask your butcher for beef, veal and pork from a source that produces humanely raised animals, not raised with hormones or unnecessary steroids.
+Ask your butcher for beef, veal, and pork from a source that produces humanely raised animals, not raised with hormones or unnecessary steroids.